Book an appointment using SetMore

 Step 2: Reviewing the Case in Court Hearings

-Once the petition is filed, the court will review the case through a series of hearings.
+After filing the petition, the court will proceed to review the case through a series of hearings.
 These hearings offer an opportunity for all parties involved to present their arguments, provide additional evidence, and address any concerns or questions raised by the court.
 The judge carefully considers the facts presented, evaluating the best interest of the child as the paramount factor in their decision-making process.

 Step 3: Adhering to Legal Procedures and Meeting Requirements